 Both of the Sheepadoodle’s parents are working purebreds.
 It is not unusual that the Sheepadoodle will also retain the high-energy playfulness of its parents.
 As a matter of fact, plenty of playtime could very well be an excellent substitute for exercise.
 As long as it could run, jump, and goof around in your backyard or any other wide open space, it should be perfect for this designer dog breed.

 While a good amount of outdoor playtime such as playing fetch or a simple tug of war with the Sheepadoodle, it would give it more benefits if you can also add mental stimulation to its daily repertoire of activities.
 Puzzle toys, squeaking toys, and interactive toys are all great tools to sharpen the mind of the Sheepadoodle.
 Alternatively, you can introduce treats into food dispensing puzzle toys so you’ll be hitting two goals with a single shot.
+For more options, check out our detailed review of interactive dog toys.

 To put it simply, the Sheepadoodle was bred specifically to be your family companion.
 It loves being around its folks, especially its masters’ children.
 However, do take the time to teach very young kids on how to properly handle such a dog.
 Your kid may pull on the dog’s ears and hurt your pet.
 Worse, it may snap and growl at your kid.
 Better be cautious.